 Technical Search Engine Optimization for Shopify Website

 One of Google’s important search algorithm updates is its mobile-friendly requirement.
 A large percentage of internet traffic comes from mobile devices (over 50% in some countries).
-So it’s vital to make sure your website is optimized for smartphones and tablets.
+So it’s vital to make sure that your Shopify website is optimized for smartphones and tablets.
 This can mean a higher volume of organic visitors, more engagement with your content, and ultimately more sales and revenue.

 To check if your site is ready for prime time, you can use Google’s Mobile-Friendly Test: simply enter a URL into Google’s Mobile-Friendly Test page in Google Search Console.
 The tool will display either Mobile-Friendly or Not Mobile-Friendly.
 More importantly, it will provide tips on what changes you can make to improve your score.
 For example, Google suggests adding a viewport tag to enable mobile devices to render your page correctly.
 It also recommends adding structured data markup.
 With it, Google can show rich snippets — such as reviews — in search results.
 All these things are practical tips you can use right away.

-Boost Your Site Speed
+Boost Your Website Speed

 A slow Shopify site is bad.
 If users can’t easily navigate your site, they’ll leave and go to a competitor.
 It doesn’t matter how beautiful your design is if it takes too long to load.
 Make sure your site loads fast, ensuring that search engines love you.